Forearm Brace

 In more significant injuries, such as fractures or major ligament damage, a rigid cast, splint, or other specific support may be needed first.
 That decision should be made by the clinicians treating you.

-Once they confirm that bones or soft tissues have healed enough to move more freely and no longer need a full cast or rigid splint, our forearm brace can often take over part of the protective role.
+When clinicians confirm that bones or soft tissues have healed enough to move more freely and no longer need a full cast or rigid splint, the forearm brace can often take over part of the protective role.
 At that stage it can:

-• Guard healing tissues from sudden, large movements and bumps while you begin to use the arm again for light tasks.
+• Protect healing tissues from sudden movements or knocks while you begin to use the arm again for light tasks.

 • Provide ongoing compression to help keep any remaining swelling under control.

-• Allow a limited but useful range of movement so joints and muscles begin to work again without being exposed to full strain.
+• Allow a controlled range of movement so joints and muscles begin to work again without being exposed to full strain.

-Whatever your situation, it is important that the timing and duration of brace use after injury follow advice from your treating team and sit alongside appropriate exercises.
-Our brace is a useful step between a rigid cast and no support, not a replacement for your rehabilitation plan.
+In all cases, the timing and duration of brace use after injury should follow advice from your treating team and be used alongside appropriate exercises.
+The brace is a useful step between a rigid cast and no support, not a replacement for your rehabilitation plan.

-When Our Brace May Not Be Enough On Its Own
+When the Brace May Not Be Enough by Itself

-A brace like ours can be very helpful, but it is rarely the whole answer on its own.
+A brace of this type can be very helpful, but it is rarely the whole answer by itself.
 In most cases, long‑term improvement depends on:

 • Adjusting the tasks, loads, and postures that have irritated the area.

-• Following a programme of stretching and strengthening to build what your forearm can comfortably cope with.
+• Following a programme of stretching and strengthening to increase what your forearm can comfortably tolerate.

-• Addressing any wider health factors that affect healing.
+• Managing any wider health factors that affect healing.

-Our brace is not suitable to place directly over open wounds or obvious skin infection, because pressure over infected or broken skin can make things worse.
+The brace should not be placed directly over open wounds or obvious skin infection, as pressure over infected or broken skin can aggravate symptoms.
 It should not be used as the main initial treatment for a suspected fresh fracture or major injury that has not been checked.
 People with significant circulation problems in the arm, a history of serious vascular disease or clots in the limb, or severe nerve conditions should speak to a clinician before using a firm, compressive brace.

-If, even after using the brace sensibly and adjusting your activity, your symptoms are still severe, getting worse, or causing real difficulty in your daily life, it is important to seek further assessment from a GP, physiotherapist, or other clinician.
+If, despite using the brace appropriately and adjusting your activity, your symptoms remain severe, are getting worse, or are causing significant difficulty in daily activities, seek further assessment from a GP, physiotherapist, or other clinician.

 How Our Forearm Brace Works